Table of Contents

 Pros

-- S Pen stylus for enhanced productivity and creative capabilities.
+S Pen for productivity and creative capabilities.

 Cons

-- High price point compared to mainstream smartphones.
+High price compared to other mainstream smartphones.

 2. HTC Sensation XL